HandsOnDataViz/book/docs/HandsOnDataViz.md

-measured in billions of dollars and published quarterly, with seasonal adjustments to allow for better comparisons across industries that vary during the year, such as summer-time farming and tourism versus Christmas-time gift shopping.
+measured in billions of dollars and published quarterly, with seasonal adjustments to allow for better comparisons across industries that vary during the year, such as summer-time farming and tourism versus winter-time holiday shopping.
 Your task is create a *misleading* column chart that *exaggerates* small differences to make them appear larger in the reader’s eye.